Pavilion Energy imports Singapore's first carbon neutral LNG cargo

 Carbon neutral LNG typically involves companies supporting projects that reduce emissions to compensate for emissions generated from exploration and production.

-Pavilion Energy, owned by Singapore state-owned investment company Temasek Holdings, said the carbon emissions associated with the LNG cargo from well-to-tank will be offset by “retiring”, or removing from the system, a corresponding amount of high-quality carbon credits sourced from its portfolio of carbon offset projects.
+Pavilion Energy, owned by Singapore state-owned investment company Temasek Holdings (TEM.UL), said the carbon emissions associated with the LNG cargo from well-to-tank will be offset by "retiring", or removing from the system, a corresponding amount of high-quality carbon credits sourced from its portfolio of carbon offset projects.

 The carbon credits used for the offset are from Natural Climate Solutions projects Evio Kuinaji Ese'Eja Cuana in Peru and Liangdu Afforestation in China, the company said.